danipindado/danipindado.github.io/_posts/2017-02-20-a-note-on-pool-swim-activity-data-in-garmin-connect.md

 <img src="{{site.baseurl}}/images/distance_5.png" width="100%">

-Once you have set the proper distance, you’ll see that native pace field will be also updated.
+Once you have set the proper distance, you'll see that native pace field will be also updated.

 <img src="{{site.baseurl}}/images/distance_6.png" width="100%">